jerodsanto/wordpress-console/readme.txt

 1. Upload wordpress-console/ directory to the wp-content/plugins directory.
 2. Activate WordPress Console through the 'Plugins' menu in WordPress.
-3. Browse to 'Tools' -> 'Console' and have at it.
+3. There is now a 'Console' item in the left-hand menu

 == Frequently Asked Questions ==